PacificBiosciences/pb-metagenomics-tools/README.md

 Each of these pipelines can be found in their respective folders.
 They are made available as [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) workflows.
 Snakemake is a python-based workflow manager.
 Snakemake workflows are highly portable because dependencies and environments are automatically setup using [Anaconda](https://docs.anaconda.com/anaconda/)/[Conda](https://docs.conda.io/projects/conda/en/latest/index.html).
 Snakemake also allows reproducibility, checkpointing, and the ability to scale workflows using HPC and cloud environments.

 **Snakemake v8+ is now required**.
 Please note there are some major command-line changes for v8+ (outlined here).
-You can optionally install snakemake 8.25+ via the provided conda environment file via `conda env create -f environment.yml`, and then activate this environment via `conda activate pb-metagenomics-tools` to run the workflows.
+You can install snakemake 8.25+ via the provided conda environment file via `conda env create -f snakemake-environment.yml`, and then activate this environment via `conda activate pb-metagenomics-tools` to run the workflows.

 ## Documentation